 Explore the offbeat places

 It is an ideal gateway for the Millennials to explore the real hidden gem that provides a picturesque landscape and untouched nature making it a paradise for the budgeteers.
 This is the fittest time where you can have all the opportunity to fill your bucket list.
 Offbeat places are mostly untouched from the commercialization which concedes cheap accommodation and food.
-The challenges you might face before you head to these places is to figure out the homestays and attractions.
+The challenge you might face before you head to these places is to figure out the homestays and attractions.
 Once you have a solution the place bequeaths with its most pleasing calm, quiet and far away from hullabaloo.

 For long-distance travel by train

 It is always an ideal mode of transport for long-distance travelling in terms of the cost factor.
 Indian railway is cheaper compared to flight.
 I prefer travelling by train which helps me to maintain my budget.
-The different classes of railway have varied cost, the cheapest is a General class and the cost escalates from Sleeper to Ist AC.
+The different classes of railway have varied costs, the cheapest is a General class and the cost escalates from Sleeper to Ist AC.
 India during summer is relatively very hot when the temperature rises to 40-45 degree Celcius which makes it difficult to travel in General or Sleeper class.
 During this time you can prefer AC coaches which are still comparatively affordable than flying.
 The most exquisite trait I like about Indian railway is- you can make new friends if you are liberal that will help you with his competency.

 Save on hotel tariffs

-Once you reach the place you may find that there are plenty of options to stay which are not displayed in online sites.
+Once you reach the place you may find that there are plenty of options to stay which are not displayed on online sites.
 If you can spare the luxury and accommodate with economical rooms and homestays that will help you to save extra money.
-You can also look for dorms which are cheaper compare to personal rooms.
+You can also look for dorms which are cheaper compared to personal rooms.
 It also eases the journey by allowing you to mix with new personages (other travellers).

 Seek for local food

-Manage to travel by public transports
+Manage to travel by public transport

 Make new friends with the same plan